 We are exposed to foreign currency exchange rate risks, particularly due to transactions in currencies other than the functional currencies of certain subsidiaries.
-While we have in the past used forward exchange contracts to hedge a portion of our projected cash flows from these exposures, we generally have not done so in recent periods.
+We occasionally use forward exchange contracts to economically hedge a portion of these exposures.

 GAAP requires that we identify the "functional currency" of each of our subsidiaries and measure all elements of the financial statements in that functional currency.
 A subsidiary's functional currency is the currency of the primary economic environment in which it operates.
 In cases where a subsidiary is relatively self-contained within a particular country, the local currency is generally deemed to be the functional currency.
 However, a foreign subsidiary that is a direct and integral component or extension of the parent company's operations generally would have the parent company's currency as its functional currency.
 We have both situations among our subsidiaries.